trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 ###### deployment_type

-CDH-related param.
+CDH-related parameter.
 This option determines the amount of resources allocated for each Hadoop service and process.

 Configuration types:
 - minimal - environment with minimal performance and resources needed (HA not possible - forced disabled)